By Susan Jones – Quick house sale expert

 Brexit and the demand for homes

-At the time of writing, those living in the UK are not buying as many homes as they usually would.
+At the time of writing, those living in the UK are not buying property quickly as they usually would.
 The property marked has seen a big drop in demand for homes overall, as people want to see what happens to it.
 This means they are keeping their hard earned cash in their bank accounts, while they wait and see if it’s worth their while spending their money on a home that they will have to pay for over a few decades.
 As soon as the economy starts to level off, it’s likely that we will see a bit more action in the property market, but only time will tell.